Kristófer Reyes

-Kristófer Jacobson Reyes (born 24 May 1997) is a professional footballer who plays as a centre back for Ægir in the 1. deild karla.
+Kristófer Jacobson Stefánsdóttir Reyes (born 24 May 1997) is an Icelandic professional footballer who plays as a centre back for Lampang in the Thai League 2.

 Career

 Youth career

 Reyes had his youth career at Víkingur.

 Víkingur Ólafsvík

 In December 2013, Reyes was promoted to the first team of Víkingur Ólafsvík.

 In May 2014, Reyes made his debut for Víkingur in a 2–3 away win against KA Akureyri.
 He made a total of 6 games in his debut season with the first team.

 Fram Reykjavík

 In January 2016, after his two-year stint with Víkingur, Reyes joined fellow Inkasso-deildin side Fram Reykjavík.
 He made his debut for the club in a 2–0 away defeat against HK Kópavogur.

 In January 2017, it was announced that Reyes have signed a two-year extension with Reykjavík keeping him with the club until December 2018.

 In December 2018, he initially signed a contract to Thai League 1 club Ratchaburi Mitr Phol, but was later cancelled.